Howie Tamati: Political career

 Tamati served three terms as a New Plymouth District Councillor from 1999 to 2007.
 He was re-elected as a councillor in October 2010.
 He is the former chairman of Te Ihi Tu Maori Prisoner Habilitation Centre in New Plymouth.

 In 2016 he announced he would not seek re-election to the council in 2015 and won the Māori Party nomination for the Te Tai Hauāuru electorate in the 2017 New Zealand general election.

 Honours and awards

 In 1990, Tamati was awarded the New Zealand 1990 Commemoration Medal.
 In the 1994 New Year Honours, he was appointed a Member of the Order of the British Empire, for services to rugby league.

 Tamati was selected as the patron of New Zealand Police recruitment wing 245 in 2007.
 In 2008, he was named in the Taranaki Rugby League Team of the Century.
+He has also been inducted into the Taranaki Sports Hall of Fame.